 There could be lots of reasons why you may benefit from therapy: a recent loss, past trauma, recurring anxieties and/or depression, relationship difficulties or perhaps you just want to understand yourself a little better.
 Whatever it is, my role is to give you the space you need.
 This includes managing an environment that is non-judgmental and compassionate, while working alongside you to unpack whatever it is that is of concern to you.
 Crucially, confidentiality is a core condition: all that is discussed remains in the room.

 The first step is to meet to begin to talk about why you are considering some counselling.
 This initial assessment comes with no conditions or obligations attached.
 During the session, I will spend time both listening and, when appropriate, offering ideas, insights and suggestions to better understand your predicament.
 The meeting will also be an opportunity for me to think about whether I have the requisite experience and resources to support you; and for both of us to gauge how comfortable we might feel working together for a period of therapy.

-If we decide to work together we will agree a contract covering the day and time of sessions, the fee and other practical details.
-Many issues can be resolved with short term work, typically 6 to 12 sessions, whilst some may need longer term therapy.
-This is an important matter that will be discussed when we meet.
+Many issues can be resolved with short term work, typically 6 to 12 sessions; others might need longer term therapy.
+This is an important matter that will also be discussed when we meet.

-If we decide not to work together, I can help you to think about other possibilities
+If we decide not to work together, I can help you to think about other options.

 Training, qualifications & experience

-I have degrees from Glasgow and Reading universities.
+I have undergraduate and postgraduate degrees from Teesside, Glasgow and Reading Universities

 Accredited register membership